Infection of the liver is known as Hepatitis.

 - Health-care workers and others who may be exposed to blood and blood products through their work

-- Travellers who have not completed their hepatitis B vaccination series, who should be offered the vaccine before leaving for endemic areas.
+- Travellers who have not completed their hepatitis B vaccination series should be offered the vaccine before leaving for endemic areas.